ARENA’s Board is a skills-based, decision making board.

 Start date: April 2016

-Susan Jeanes is a Principal at Jeanes Holland and Associates, which assists companies that are developing and promoting the goals of sustainability, particularly in emerging renewable energy sector.
+Susan Jeanes is a consultant at Jeanes Holland and Associates, which assists companies that are developing and promoting the goals of sustainability, particularly in the emerging renewable energy sector.

 She has worked closely with the Australian renewable energy and sustainability sectors for more than two decades, most recently in her roles as the Chief Executive Officer of the Australian Geothermal Energy Association, the national body representing the Australian geothermal energy industry, and previously as the Chief Executive Officer of the Renewable Energy Generators Australia.

-Susan is a Director of The Climate Institute, and Chair of the South Australian Centre for Geothermal Energy Research and the Centre for Energy Technology.
+Susan is the Chair of the South Australian Centre for Geothermal Energy Research and the Centre for Energy Technology.
 Prior to 2002, she worked exclusively in the political area as Advisor to the former Federal Environment Minister Robert Hill on climate change, renewable energy and the urban environment, and serving the Federal Parliament as the Member for Kingston.
 Susan has tertiary qualifications in politics and environmental studies.

 Ms Meg McDonald